 Quite traditional, a bit more wholesome, with my favourite spice of course, I had to sneak in some cardamom :) then we have the gorgeous pistachios and lime zest, all the good things.
 And if these flavours are not to your taste you can easily replace them with cinnamon, walnuts and orange zest.

 The sponge is lovely, moist and rises well.
 I’ve used my favourite simple coconut frosting that I’ve used many times before.
-This time it came out slightly more loose, it often depends on thickness of the coconut yoghurt, but it always sets on the cake so you needn’t worry if this happens to you.
+This time it came out slightly more loose, it often depends on thickness of the coconut yogurt, but it always sets on the cake so you needn’t worry if this happens to you.

-The coconut yoghurt mixed with coconut cream gives it that slightly cheesy flavour which works really nicely on carrot cake.
+The coconut yogurt mixed with coconut cream gives it that slightly cheesy flavour which works really nicely on carrot cake.
 I don’t tend to add any sweetener to the frosting these days, I don’t think it really needs it, but you can add 2tsp of maple syrup if you like.
 Decorate this deliciousness with some chopped pistachios, lime zest & ever so important blooms.

 - 200g carrots, grated (1¼ cup packed)